traverson/traverson/howto_release.markdown

 - `grunt` (to create a fresh browser build, also make sure all tests pass etc.)
 - `git commit -am"release x.y.z" && git push`
 - `npm publish`
-- `git checkout -b release-branch-x.y.z` (to create the release branch, required for bower)
+- `git checkout -b release-x.y.z` (to create the release branch, required for bower)
 - `git add -f browser/dist/traverson*` (to add the build artifacts to the release branch)
 - `git commit -m"add build artifacts for release"`
-- `git push origin release-branch-x.y.z`
+- `git push origin release-x.y.z`
 - [create a new release on github](https://github.com/basti1302/traverson/releases/new)
   - Tag version: `x.y.z` (without any prefix or suffix)
   - Target: The release branch that hast just been created